Owensboro Child Custody Lawyer

 Custody may also be either temporary or permanent.

 - Temporary Custody: This type of custody is often issued during divorce proceedings.
-It will involve a contested hearing before a judge, after which the judge may decide to give permanent custody to one or both parties.
+It will involve a contested hearing before a judge, after which the Kentucky judge may decide to give permanent custody to one or both parties.

 Lastly, custody can be either sole or joint.